Hostdon/pleroma/docs/configuration/cheatsheet.md

 Frontends can access these settings at `/api/v1/pleroma/frontend_configurations`

-To add your own configuration for PleromaFE, use it like this:
+To add your own configuration for Pleroma-FE, use it like this:

 ```elixir
 config :pleroma, :frontend_configurations,